3C0D/win11-TTS-everywhere-FR-EN/README.md

 ## Features

 - Read selected text or text copied to the clipboard
-- Automatic language detection (English or French)
+- Automatic language detection (English or French) or manual selection in the settings menu
 - Control reading speed and volume
 - Navigate by paragraph
 - Pause and resume reading